Teefmummy/Shooting-Gallery/project-worksheet.md

 ### Landing Page
 What will a player see when they start your game?

+Landing Page:
+This will be an overlay of the game with a start button On click, the start button will initialize the game. the overlay will be removed
+Landing Page - Post MVP:
+Animation for the button.
+big svg graphic image of a hunter

 ### Game Initialization
 What will a player see when the game is started?

+A ready set go message that when it goes away, the timer starts and the game begins.

 ### Playing The Game
 What will be the flow of the game, what will the user be expeted to do and what will the user expect from the gam

+a wooden shelf with different levels. the shelf is made of multiple divs (20X 10?)
+Top left has Timer and points section
+Overlay animates with "Ready", "Set", "Go!" timer decriments.
+Page populates with cans and bottles randomly generated in the shelf's divs user clicks the cans and bottles. on click the can jumps off the page and the score is increased by the item's score. cans are worth 1 bottles are worth 5 post MVP = there will randomly spawn bees who move in a parabolic arc across the screen. the bees are worth 15 pts.

+if user hits all cans and has time left then they move to next level. if not, then they fail and display score with a replay button

+if they beat the level then they go to the next level where there are more bottles, cans (and bees)

+build 3 levels. on completion of all three throw a winner screen with their score and replay button

 ### Winning The Game
 What does it look like when the game ends, what determines winning or losing?

+Loser page:
+You lose,
+score,
+retry? - replays the game

+Winner page:
+You win,
+score,
+retry?

+You win the game if you hit all the targets within the time limit. you lose if you don't

 ### Game Reset
 How will the user restart the game once it has been completed.

+On the loser/win screen you press a button which reinitializes the game at stage 1

 ## MVP

-Include the full list of features that will be part of your MVP
+Include the full list of features that will be part of your MVP a board that populates with clickable objects that has a win and loss condition.

 ## POST MVP
+a bee target that goes across the screen in a parabolic fashion. lots of animation flourishes

 Include the full list of features that you are considering for POST MVP
 ## Functional Components